 Why make your own seed starting mix?

-For a successful seed starting experience, you must use soil designed specifically for this matter.
-Seeds are delicate and need the right medium to be able to sprout, then as week seedlings, this medium has to sustain them to get stronger in order to be able to be transferred to heavier soil.
+For a successful seed starting experience, you must use soil designed for this matter.
+Seeds are delicate and require the right medium to be able to sprout.
+As the delicate stem and roots emerge from the casing, the medium has to sustain the little plant.

-There is some good quality seed starting mixes out there at a seemingly affordable price.
-However, when you want to grow thirty tomato plants and thirty-four peppers, I don’t think a 12-quart bag will be enough.
-And if you are trying to grow organic from the start, adding the label “Organic” to the product increases its price.
+There are some good-quality seed-starting mixes out there at a seemingly affordable price.
+But when you want to grow more than 50 plants, a 12-quart bag won’t cut it.
+And if you are trying to grow organically from the start, that might get pricier.

 - 1 part vermiculite

 - In the tub-trug, put in the peat moss.

 - Spray it generously with water while mixing it with your hands.
 The peat moss should be well moist before adding the rest of the ingredients.

 - Add in the vermiculite, compost, and castings.
 Mix well with your hands.

 - If making a big amount, use a tarp.
 Going through the same process described above.